kajetansw/food-bar-app/README.md

 # Food Bar

-Sample project for using Elm, MarbleJS and MongoDB.
 App for managing recipes and generating shopping lists.
+Created using Elm, MarbleJS and MongoDB.

 ## Getting Started